 At the Musée du Louvre

-Exhibition curators: Françoise Gaultier et Laurent Haumesser, Department of Greek, Etruscan and Roman Antiquities and Anna Trofimova, State Hermitage Museum.
+Exhibition curators: Françoise Gaultier and Laurent Haumesser, Department of Greek, Etruscan and Roman Antiquities and Anna Trofimova, State Hermitage Museum.

 The exhibition will showcase over 500 works, including such masterpieces as the Sarcophagus of the Spouses and Paolo Uccello’s Battle of San Romano.
 It presents the romantic figure of Giampietro Campana, the society in which he lived, the history of the collection, a reconstruction of parts of the Museo Campana in Rome, as well as the collector’s taste for pastiches and forgeries.
 It will also highlight the immense influence that the Campana collection had on arts and crafts in the late 19th century.